CBD legal – Is cannabidiol legal in Germany and Europe?

 - CBD products with residual THC can lead to false-positive results cause

-- drivers should only use products with certified THC levels below 0.2% use
+- Drivers should only use products with certified THC levels below 0.2% use

 - In case of doubt, resort to CBD isolates or THC-free suppositories and creams